Arpitha-23/project-dashboard/README.md

 Socket.IO was chosen instead of implementing native WebSocket directly because it provides built-in connection management, automatic reconnection, event-based communication, rooms, and reliable client-server event handling.
 These features simplify implementing project-specific activity channels and notifications while maintaining a real-time user experience.

+### Docker

+Docker configuration is not currently included.
+The application can be run locally using Node.js, PostgreSQL, Prisma, and the provided environment variables.

+Dockerization is a planned improvement for simplifying local setup and deployment consistency.

 💻 Local Setup
 Prerequisites